koordinates/kart/docs/DATASETS_v2.md

 - `scale`
   * How many of the digits are to the right of the decimal point.
 For example, the number "1234.5678" can be stored in a numeric type with a precision of 8 and a scale of 4.

+###### Extra type info for `"dataType": "timestamp"`
+- `timezone`
+  * Eg: `"timezone": "UTC"`
+  * The timezone that should be used to interpret the timestamp.
+The only valid values are `"UTC"` and `null`.
+If the timezone is `null`, that means that the timestamp's timezone (if any) is not stored in Kart, and therefore interpreting the timestamps correctly must be performed by a client with the appropriate context (ie, perhaps the client knows all stored timestamps are in local time at the client's location).

 #### `meta/legend/...`